 - Click OK.

 For more information, refer to the 'Email address sharing' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.